Hispanic counselor helping Black teen girl in plaid on computer in library

 College admission programs and advising

 If you join QuestBridge as a junior, they can even help you find pre-college summer programs that pay for promising students to attend.
-Often, the colleges and universities that work with these programs are in the top to middle tier and can afford to fly students to them because they have a great alumni base they receive donations from.
+Often, the colleges and universities that work with these programs are in the top-to-middle tier and can afford to fly students to them because they have a great base of alumni who offer donations.
 Participating in college-prep programs at those schools can be extremely helpful to all students, but especially to those who come from a low-income background and/or lack guidance on their trek toward higher education.

 This brings me to another factor that can play a huge role in the disadvantaged student’s future: pre-college programs.
 There are many programs that students have to pay to attend, which is what causes many financially burdened students to shy away from searching for any to go to.
 In reality, there are many that will pay for you to attend or will offer you scholarships, including renowned schools like Stanford and Princeton.
 It really just takes the time to search and apply for them.